HaydenD100/Font-Renderer/README.md

-# Font Rendering of the font JetBrainsMono-Bold
+# Font Rendering of JetBrainsMono-Bold
 ![screenshot](/docs/assets/screenshot1.png)

 # What is a Font Renderer